 What are the current water levels on Lake Michigan?

-The water level of Lake Michigan as of November 26, 2021, is at an elevation of 579.86 feet above sea level (from the International Great Lakes Datum).
-To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present: (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary
+The water level of Lake Michigan as of November 4, 2022, was at an elevation of 579.33 feet above sea level (from the International Great Lakes Datum).
+To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).

 |Compared to…||Current Water Levels are…|

 |Long-term November monthly average (1918 to 2021)||7 inches higher|

 |Record November monthly mean (set in 1986)||31 inches lower|

 What is the outlook for future water levels?

 Water levels on Lake Michigan continued their seasonal decline from October to November with approximately 2 inches of change.
 The USACE is projecting that water levels continue their seasonal decline and drop another 2 inches by December (see the water level forecast issued for November 2022 below).
 The dropping water levels are a seasonal occurrence in the fall due to increased evaporation.
 While in the spring, evaporation decreases due to the increasing air temperatures while the water is cool causing water levels to peak around mid-summer.
 In an average year, water levels vary seasonally by about one foot from a peak in summer to a low in winter, though every year is different.
 You can read more about this as well as other myths about water level fluctuations in this blog.

 What is behind Great Lakes water level fluctuations?

 The story of Great Lakes water level changes is told by Net Basin Supply.
 Net Basin Supply (NBS) accounts for the water going into a lake in the form of precipitation and runoff minus water leaving a lake due to evaporation of water from the lake surface.